archnaut/octagon/README.md

  1. Create a 'code_challenge' database

- 2. Create a 'php@localhost' user updating the authentication plugin and granting privileges to the 'code_challenge' database.
+ 2. Create a 'php@localhost' user, updating the authentication plugin and granting privileges to the 'code_challenge' database.

  3. Create a 'Test' table

- 4. Insert data into the test table.
+ 4. Insert data into the 'Test' table.

  Use the following command create the database.
  ```